lawalletio/test-environment/README.md

 Even if just for prod / dev separations purposes.

-Next, you'll need to access your LNBits instance and log into your desired support wallet, and complete the following environmental variables' values:
+Next, you'll need to access your LND and get the admin url which contains the cert and the macaroon.
+Then add it to the following env variable:

-- `LNBITS_ADMIN_KEY`
-- `LNBITS_INVOICE_READ_KEY`
-- `LNBITS_ENDPOINT`
+- `LNDCONNECT_URI`

-Now, you'll need to set up an `LNURLp` payment link and webhook, to do so:

-1. Instal and activate the `LNURLp` extension (see the [`LNURLp` Homepage](https://github.com/lnbits/lnurlp))
-2. set up a payment link with whatever limits you feel comfortable with, and set up a Webhook URL pointed to `https://{LAWALLET_BASE_URL}/invoice/settlement`.
-3. follow the generated link and extract the `cb` value, note this value down and complete the `LNURLP_URI` environmental variable with it.

 Finally, the following environmental variables will only be regenerated if empty: